fulcrum-agile/fulcrum/README.md

 * [Fulcrum Developers](http://groups.google.com/group/fulcrum-devel) - Discussion
   on the development of Fulcrum.

+You might also find someone who can help you in #fulcrum on the Freenode IRC network.

 See the *Development* section below for details on contributing to the project.

 Goals